cjdbarlow/bedside-notebook/anaesthesia/paeds/pyloric.md

 		* Four-quadrant suctioning can be performed
 * C
 	* Volume state
-	**Must be corrected preoperatively**.
+	**Must be corrected pre-operatively**.
 		* Frequency and amount of vomiting
 		* Diarrhoea
 		* Urine output
-		* Resuscitation performed:
+		* Perform resuscitation:
 		Adequate resuscitation may take up to 72 hours.
-			* Initial resuscitation of shock with standard solutions CSL or Albumin.
+			* Initial resuscitation of shock with standard solutions
+			10-20ml/kg boluses of 0.9% NaCl to restore circulating volume.
-			* Correct volume with salt and dextrose containing solutions
+			* Continue maintenance with salt and dextrose containing solutions
-				* Usually requires addition of potassium 40mmol/L
+				* 4ml/kg/hr of 0.9% NaCl with 5% dextrose
+				* Add potassium (40mmol/L) when UO ⩾1-2ml/kg/hr
 * F
 	* Hypochloraemic metabolic alkalosis
 		* Off-loading of oxygen is impaired in alkalotic states